MattPahuta/100DevsBootcampJournal/log.md

 # 100Devs Bootcamp 2022 (cohort 2 - YouTube) - Log

+### September 9, Friday

+**Today's Progress**: Finished up review of class 28, working through more API content and practice, then put in an hour or so of Free Code Camp and general JS and FEWD study.

 ### September 8, Thursday

 **Today's Progress**: Began the day again with some FCC review followed by spaced-repetition with Anki before diving into some Code Wars challenges.
 Finished up with some work along the Scrimba curriculum, working on an earlier solo project that had shown up.